Close Menu

 Details Expanded:

-- Accessibility Features: The city integrates AI-driven tools, such as voice-activated navigation and braille signage, inspired by Akṣara-muṣṭikā (sign language, art #19), to ensure public spaces like temples, schools, and transit hubs are fully accessible.
-For example, AI-powered apps provide real-time audio descriptions for the visually impaired, while smart wheelchairs adapt to terrain using sensor technology.
+• Accessibility Features: The city integrates AI-driven tools, such as voice-activated navigation and braille signage, inspired by Akṣara-muṣṭikā (sign language, art #19), to ensure that public spaces, including temples, schools, and transit hubs, are fully accessible.
+For example, AI-powered apps provide real-time audio descriptions for individuals who are visually impaired, while smart wheelchairs utilize sensor technology to adapt to various terrains.
 Vastu-aligned ramps and tactile pathways ensure seamless mobility.

-- Skill Development: Training programs in Vyāyāma (exercise, art #46) include adaptive yoga and physical therapy to build strength and confidence.
-Vocational courses in tech (e.g., coding for accessibility apps) or crafts (e.g., pottery) are tailored for diverse disabilities, using AI to personalize learning.
+• Skill Development: Training programs in Vyāyāma (exercise, art #46) include adaptive yoga and physical therapy to build strength and confidence.
+Vocational courses in technology (e.g., coding for accessibility apps) or crafts (e.g., pottery) are tailored for individuals with diverse disabilities, utilizing AI to personalize learning.

 Social Benefits Expanded:

-- Economic Inclusion: Jobs in tech or crafts provide financial stability, reducing dependency on welfare.
-For instance, a visually impaired resident trained in Akṣara-muṣṭikā could develop sign language apps, creating income and impact.
+• Economic Inclusion: Jobs in tech or crafts provide financial stability, reducing dependency on welfare.
+For instance, a visually impaired resident trained in Akṣara-muṣṭikā could develop sign language apps, generating income and making a positive impact.

 2. For the Poor